 [JeffH: below list is just an example of the terms I've been extracting from various docs to stuff into a glossary. this isn't a definitive list.
-This list is interesting, though, in that they are ones that arise in the context of thinking about bindings.] assertion (aka "security assertion"?) authn - authentication authz - authorization business payload message payload originating site package -- == assertions [+ entitlements] + payload ? payload principal receiving site Relying party root -- "root of the message" (from mime?) scruitinize security package - one or more s2ml documents combined into a single MIME entity. security services subject
+This list is interesting, though, in that they are ones that arise in the context of thinking about bindings.] assertion (aka "security assertion"?) authn - authentication authz - authorization business payload - [Chris F: how is this different or distinguished from "message payload" below?] message payload - [Chris F: how is this different or distinguished from "business payload" above?] originating site package -- == assertions [+ entitlements] + payload ? - [Chris F: do we want to use the term "message" here?] payload principal receiving site Relying party root -- "root of the message" (from mime?) scruitinize security package - one or more s2ml documents combined into a single MIME entity. security services subject web service